koox00/scalable-py/README.md

 ### Additional queries

 - Users can follow conferences that they are interested in and are full.
-When a spot empties the get notified by an email.
+When a spot empties the get notified by an email (cron job, task queue).

-- Users can query for sessions in conferences they are registered and are overlapping with others so they can make their schedule accordingly.
+- Users can query for sessions in conferences they are registered for a given date or date range.

 ## Problematic Query